-In addition to the staffing levels above, two (2) administrators also perform Animal Control duties as required and rotate covering after hours' service requests as well.
+In addition to the staffing levels above, two (2) administrators also perform well.
 On Statutory Holidays, minimum staffing includes two (2) employees for Kennel Duty and one (1) Animal Control Officer.
 Please note that RDAC contracts with other municipalities.
 Per the contract, three (3) Animal Control Officers are dedicated to the City of Greater Sudbury.